 The importance of access is now widely recognised in nature conservation and government policy.
 Spending time in the countryside brings inspiration, health and well-being benefits and potentially also brings support for nature conservation.
-Informed and imaginative planning can both allow for increased levels of access and enhance visitors experience while safeguarding designated species and habitats.
+Informed and imaginative planning can allow for increased levels of access and enhance visitor experience, while safeguarding designated species and habitats.
 Our work in this area falls within three inter-related areas (see also Mitigation and SANGs).

 We develop visitor strategies for countryside sites to help balance the needs and desires of people with the safeguarding and enhancement of wildlife.

 Visitor surveys underpin much of our work, providing information on visitor numbers, visitor profiles, how visitors use sites and what influences their choices.

 Analysis and modelling techniques can often help to inform how the distribution of wildlife and access overlap and how issues can be resolved.

 Balancing peoples’ desire for access to the natural environment and the needs of species and habitats is a growing challenge at many sites across the UK.
 The number of visits to the natural environment is increasing, and recreation and nature conservation interests often overlap at key sites.

 There is increasing understanding within the conservation sector of the multiple roles played by nature reserves and designated sites, and a growing desire to take into account the needs and preferences of different user groups.
 Access can bring considerable benefits, for example, to peoples’ physical, mental and spiritual well-being, to children’s development, and to local economies.
 There is also evidence to suggest that an emotional affinity with nature plays a role in individuals’ motivation to protect nature.